MicrosoftDocs/architecture-center/docs/solution-ideas/articles/monitor-azure-data-explorer-content.md

 [!INCLUDE [header_file](../../../includes/sol-idea-header.md)]

-Azure Monitor and Microsoft Sentinel – Azure’s managed services for end-to-end IT, application performance, and security monitoring – are built on top of the Azure Data Explorer platform, which enables processing and analyzing large volumes of data streamed in from multiple sources in near-real time.
+Azure Monitor, Microsoft Sentinel, and Azure Data Explorer are based on a common technology that enables analyzing large volumes of data streamed in from multiple sources in near-real time using Kusto Query Language (KQL).

-This solution demonstrates how to use the Azure Data Explorer platform in synergy with Azure Monitoring and Microsoft Sentinel to consolidate your data estate and augment your monitoring and analytics capabilities.
+This solution demonstrates how to used Azure Monitor, Microsoft Sentinel, and Azure Data Explorer as a consolidated data estate and augment your monitoring and analytics capabilities.

 ## Architecture